John Dendahl: Race for governor - 2006

-Dendahl was the 2006 Republican gubernatorial nominee in New Mexico.
-He became so on June 17, 2006 when Dr. J.R.
+Dendahl was the Republican candidate for Governor of New Mexico in the 2006 election.
+He became so on June 17, 2006, when Dr. J.R.
 Damron, the unopposed Republican who won the primary election, withdrew from the election due to a lack of funds after strong encouragement to do so by the Republican party chairman Allen Weh.
 In accordance with state law, the Republican Party's state central committee met to name a replacement.
 Dendahl was the only person nominated and became the party's general election nominee.
 Along with lieutenant governor candidate Sue Wilson Beffort, Dendahl ran against and lost the election to the incumbent Democratic ticket of Governor Bill Richardson and Lieutenant Governor Diane Denish.

 Later years

 Upon retiring from New Mexico politics in 2007, Dendahl lived with his wife Jackie in Roxborough Park, Colorado just south of Denver.
 In 2011, Dendahl became a candidate for the Intermountain Rural Electric Association (IREA) Board of Directors, but he failed to unseat the incumbent director Mike Kempe, who won by 61.45% to Dendahl's 38.54%.
-Dendahl died in Denver on 9 November 2013.
+Dendahl died in Denver on November 9, 2013.